|

 sequence of the gene.
 OptiGen now offers a direct gene mutation test (mutation

 test) to detect the prcd-PRA status of any dog among affected breeds.
+This success results from years of extensive investigation by

 Dr. Gus Aguirre and Dr. Greg Acland and their research staff at Cornell